SngJn-Ch/Piece_sr_gan/README.md

 - By resizing image of 256 by 256, the code can produce 32 by 32, 64 by 64, 96 by 96 ... and upto 256 by 256.
 - For the images that are larger than 32 by 32, the code will divide that images into 32 by 32 pieces each
   - For example, a image with resolution of 128 by 128 become 16 pieces of 32 by 32 images
+  - The image should be size of 32 * n

 # Advantages
   1. Data Augmentation